TomHerrmann/breaking_bad_character_index/README.md

 The search results are displayed alphabetically by name, with the exception of the default results, which are organized by importance.

 This data is populated in a PostgreSQL database hosted through ElephantSQL, and the information was populated from the characters endpoint on the [Breaking Bad API](https://breakingbadapi.com/).

+This was originally developed as a takehome project for a job interview, but I'm not in the job interview business.
+I'm in the (software engineering) empire business.

 ## Features